-Although the resolution[s] may not comply with the policy of its Government on a long-term basis, Germany follows this [these] resolution[s] at present as far as it matches with the policy and law of the European Union.
-The Government of Germany may decide[d] to introduce also in international commercial air transport a tax on the consumption of fuel and lubricants as well as a taxation on the sale and use of international passenger air transport.
+Although the resolution[s] may not comply with the policy of its Government on a long-term basis, Germany is complying with this [these] resolution[s] at present provided that it [they] is [are] consistent with the policy and law of the European Union.
+Since 2011, Germany has been charging a passenger tax on every ticket sale related to a departure from a German airport.
+The Government of Germany may decide to introduce a tax on the consumption of fuel and lubricants in international commercial transport, too, as well as taxes on the sale and use of international air passenger transport services.
+Nevertheless, Germany is strictly opposed to ICAO's activities in connection with the sale and use of international air passenger transport services because questions of tax policy in this area to not fall within ICAO's remit.
+The respective national legislatures possess sole authority for decision-making and legislation in this area